 You can pay any out-of-pocket costs with a debit or credit card, check, cash or money order.
 If you pay with a debit or credit card, it is subject to a 3% processing fee.

-Welcome to Sanford House Addiction Treatment Centers!
-We will meet you at the house for your scheduled admission.
+Welcome to Sanford Addiction Treatment Centers!
+We will meet you at one of the houses or outpatient facility for your scheduled admission.
 During the admission process, we will complete your paperwork, collect your payment and get you settled in your room (and introduce you to your roommate).

-This is where your addiction treatment and your new life begins…
+This is where admissions to addiction treatment and your new life begins…